Are 'healthy' restaurant items really so healthy?

 But what's a few more milligrams of salt or grams of sugar here and there?

-The good news is that there are proactive steps you can take to maximize the healthfulness of your meal when you dine out.
-Here’s how to take matters into your own hands:
+Instead, take proactive steps to maximize the healthfulness of your meal when you dine out.
+Here’s how:

 If a dish arrives from the kitchen piled high, it’s probably too much food for one meal—regardless of whether the menu calls it a healthy option.
 Enjoy as much as you like until you start to feel about 80 percent full and then ask for a carry-out carton.
 Better still, set aside half of the plate up front, enjoy the other half, and keep the rest for tomorrow’s lunch.